ghurault/personal-website/README.md

 ### Deployment

+The website is deployed to my user GitHub pages.

+It is automatically updated after pushing to this repository.
+This is implemented using GitHub Actions as described [here](https://www.jameswright.xyz/post/deploy-hugo-academic-using-githubio/).

+Previously, the site was deployed using the instructions given in the [Academic manual](https://sourcethemes.com/academic/docs/deployment/), but redeployment was to be done manually.
-The site is deployed to GitHub pages following the instructions given in https://sourcethemes.com/academic/docs/deployment/ Namely, the github.io repository is a submodule in the public folder of the website repository.
+This consisted in having the github.io repository as a submodule in the public folder of the website repository.
 If, for any reason, we need to set up the submodule again, we can do it by running `./reset_submodule.sh` in bash.
+Once this was set up, we could run `./deploy.sh` to regenerate the HTML code by running hugo and pushing the changes [ghurault.github.io repository](https://github.com/ghurault/ghurault.github.io) in GitHub.
+However, I sometimes had a few issues with this and I would need to either setting the submodule again or directly replacing the content of the [ghurault.github.io repository](https://github.com/ghurault/ghurault.github.io) by the `public` folder.
+Note that to make the GitHub Actions work, I had to delete the submodules.

 ### Editing the content